namanarora42/automation-with-tasker/SOS-Location/README.md

 Upon receiving a unique "passphrase" via SMS, Tasker initiates a location share.
 It will reply back to the original sender with precise GPS coordinates of my phone along with the current battery percentage.

 This can be further enhanced by also capturing a photo from the front and back camera, and sharing a Google Drive link to those photos as a reply to that SMS.
+These options are currently disabled in my project, but can be enabled with a click and providing Google Drive Authentication to Tasker.

 ## Implementation